goFrendiAsgard/zaruba/docs/built-in/utils/file/insert-before.md

 🍓       | 1/-2   | <-- insert a 🍕 before this
 🍇       | 2/-1   |

-Then, you need to invoke the following command:
+In that case, you need to invoke the following command:
-> zaruba file insertBefore \
+> zaruba file insertBefore fruits.txt \
-  fruits.txt \
   🍕 \
   --index=1